Late Orchestration

-Late Orchestration is a live album by American rapper Kanye West.
+Late Orchestration is the first live album by American rapper Kanye West.
 It was released on April 24, 2006, through Mercury Records in Europe and Asia.
-The album features recordings of live renditions of songs derived from his first two studio albums, The College Dropout (2004) and Late Registration (2005).
+The album features recordings of live renditions of songs derived from his first two studio albums, The College Dropout (2004) and Late Registration (2005), with its title being a play on the latter.
 It was recorded at Abbey Road Studios in London, England, before an audience of 300 invited guests on September 21, 2005.

 West was backed by a seventeen-piece all-female string orchestra and featured guest appearances by John Legend, Lupe Fiasco, GLC and Consequence.
 The CD release features the full performance (12 tracks) along with an additional bonus track, "Gold Digger" (Live at AOL).
 The concert was also released on DVD as well as interviews and bonus music videos for the first four singles of Late Registration.

-The cover photograph, taken by photographer Andrew Meredith, is a reference to the Beatles' cover of their 1969 album Abbey Road, which features the four band members walking across a crosswalk on the well-known street, close to the studio where the album, and Late Orchestration, were recorded.
-Late Orchestration has been cited as the most well-known instance of hip hop and classical music coming together.
+The cover photograph, taken by photographer Andrew Meredith, is a reference to the Beatles' cover of their 1969 album Abbey Road.